acertio/mvp_xyz/RedirectFlow.md

 server_nonce: "UJcpho6RRT25lK6ysj4m"
 ```
 #### Step 3 : [Transaction Interaction](https://oauth.xyz/interaction/)
-The client sends the user to an interactive page at the AS.
+The client sends the user to an interactive page at the AS ***(3)***.
 ```
 http://localhost:8080/as/interact/p8Ts6CKzlP7TBHhH8ib3
 ```
+Once at the AS ***(4)***, this latter can ask the user for authentication as explained in the section [interaction](https://oauth.xyz/interaction/) ***(5)***
+>Once at the AS, the AS can ask the user for authentication, and to authorize the application itself.
+The AS could prompt the user to provide additional claims or proofs however it sees fit, and this interaction is ultimately outside of the protocol.

-Once at the AS, this latter returns the user to the Client by redirecting the RO's browser to the Client's callback URL presented at the start of the transaction, with the addition of two query parameters :
+The AS returns the user to the Client by redirecting the RO's browser to the Client's callback URL presented at the start of the transaction ***(6)***, with the addition of two query parameters :
  1. **hash**
  2. **interact_ref**